AP Chemistry Overview

 |Top Pick For Flashcards||Barron’s AP Chemistry Flash Cards|

-Our #1 choice overall and our top recommendation for students who want to add on to their other course material is Cracking the AP Chemistry Exam from Princeton Review.
-It’s a great overall guide to the world of AP Chemistry, and has a ton of useful bonus content.
+Our #1 choice overall and our top recommendation for students who want to add on to their other review and practice material is Cracking the AP Chemistry Exam from Princeton Review.
+It’s a great overall book and excellent guide to the world of AP Chemistry.
+Plus, it has a ton of useful bonus content.

-Whatever your circumstance, supplemental study and review materials are a key part of ensuring success on the exam.
-We’ve listed some of the best AP Chemistry resources available.
+Whatever your circumstance, supplemental study and review books are a key part of ensuring success on the test.
+We’ve listed some of the best AP Chemistry prep material available in hopes of helping you choose that perfect book and get the score of your dreams.
 Good luck, and study hard!